alyssadata/Longevity_Engineering/08_NOTES/Emerging_Patterns.md

 # 08_NOTES | Emerging Patterns

 Date: April 2026
-Status: Working observation.
-Not a settled conclusion.
+Status: Working observations.
+Not settled conclusions.

 ---

 ## Patterns from Hallmark Review

----

 ## Pattern 1 | The Sensing Problem May Be More Important Than the Damage Problem